CEN-Nouvelle-Aquitaine/bruno-API-ODKCentral/README.md

 **ODK** is a powerful open source software that makes field data collection easy.
 **ODK Central** is the server that manages all data related to field collection trough the mobil app ODK Collect. --> https://github.com/getodk/central

-This repository is a Bruno collection allowing you to interact directly with the API of an ODK Central instance
+This repository is a Bruno collection allowing you to interact directly with the API of an ODK Central instance.

+This Bruno collection has been tested and is compatible with the [ODK Central v2023.5.1 version](https://github.com/getodk/central/releases) published on 2024/01/29.

 ## How it works?